acoomans/xcode-file-templates/README.md

 # Xcode file templates

-A set of custom file templates for Xcode projects.
+A set of custom file templates for Xcode.

 ## Install